bnyad95/Dhole-optimization-algorithm-DOA-/README.md

+Dhole Optimization Algorithm: a New Metaheuristic Algorithm for Solving Optimization Problems

 This paper presents the Dhole Optimization Algorithm (DOA), an innovative method inspired from the social and hunting activities of dholes, especially their vocal communication and coordination techniques.
 DOA simulates distinctive behaviors, including vocalization-driven adaptive decision-making and dynamic pack